At a Yemen hospital wracked by U.S. funding cuts, children are dying of hunger

 Instead, the conflict today is bogged down in a military stalemate, thought it’s intensifying in some areas.

-An economy in free fall, a locust infestation and devastating floods, as well as the spread of covid19, the disease caused by the novel coronavirus have compound the humanitarian woes, said aid workers.
+An economy in free fall, a locust infestation and devastating floods, as well as the spread of the coronavirus have compound the humanitarian woes, aid workers said.

 Today, more than 24 million Yemenis, roughly 80 percent of the population, require humanitarian assistance, including more than 12 million children, says the U.N.
 Children’s Fund.
 Half of all medical facilities are destroyed or not operational, according to Oxfam.
 Cholera, dengue and other diseases have shattered the immune systems of millions, leaving them more vulnerable to the coronavirus pandemic.